 Failing to Provide Reasonable Care

 The third element of a personal injury case is to prove causation.
-Even if the person’s carelessness was not the sole reason for the injury, it is still relevant if it played a role in the injury.
+Even if the person’s carelessness was not the sole reason for the injury, it is still relevant.
+Of course, only if it played a role in the injury.
 The amount of your claim will be reduced based on your portion of liability in the accident.
 If you had zero liability, your claim will be for the full amount.
 If you had 49 percent liability, then your claim will face a reduction for that percentage.

 The fourth element of a personal injury case is for you to sustain damages.
 Examples of application damages claimed in lawsuits include medical expenses, pain and suffering, lost income, disability, and more.
 If you did not experience any damages, then you will not be able to move forward with the claim.
 The court will also consider the severity of the damages.
 If your injuries are not severe, then the court could dismiss your claim.
 Consult with a personal injury attorney about your case to confirm the basis of your claim.